Muscle stiffness after stroke is often a sign of spasticity.

 This is possible through the phenomenon of neuroplasticity, the mechanism that your brain uses to rewire itself and form new neural pathways.

-When stroke damages the part of the brain that controls your affected muscles, many of these pathways were destroyed, and neuroplasticity can help you repair them.
+When a stroke damages the part of the brain that controls your affected muscles, many of these pathways were destroyed, and neuroplasticity can help you repair them.

 2. Passive Exercise